-- The surviving entity assuming the role of the BEA Applicant will not be able to make modifications to the Application.
-As noted in the FY 2020 NOFA, once an Application is submitted, the Applicant will not be allowed to change any element of the Application.
+- The surviving entity assuming the role of the FY 2021 BEA Program Applicant will not be able to make modifications to the Application.
+As noted in the FY 2021 BEA Program NOFA, once an Application is submitted, the Applicant will not be allowed to change any element of the Application.
 The estimated award amount will be recalculated based on the surviving entity's CDFI certification status.
-The information used to determine the priority factor for activities within the Distressed Community Financing Activities category and Service Activities category of Qualified Activities will be based on the surviving entity's total asset size, which may result in a reduction of the estimated award. - A Material Event Form is required to be completed by the Applicant and submitted to the Certification, Compliance, Monitoring and Evaluation (CCME) division via AMIS Service Request.1 - Lastly, the surviving entity (i.e. the BEA Applicant) should also ensure that its organization's information in SAM.gov is updated to reflect the surviving entity's information and matches their AMIS organization profile.
+The information used to determine the priority factor for activities within the Distressed Community Financing Activities category and Service Activities category of Qualified Activities will be based on the surviving entity's total asset size, which may result in a reduction of the estimated award. - A Material Event Form is required to be completed by the Applicant and submitted to the Office of Certification, Compliance Monitoring and Evaluation (CCME) via an AMIS Service Request.1 - Lastly, the surviving entity (i.e. the BEA Applicant) should also ensure that its organization's information in SAM.gov is updated to reflect the surviving entity's information and matches their AMIS organization profile.